Bernard Rose (director): Life and career

 Rose was born in London, the son of a father who was born Jewish and a mother who had converted to Judaism.
 His mother was a granddaughter of the Earl Jellicoe.
 He began making super 8 films when he was 9.
 By 1975, he won an amateur film competition hosted by BBC which led to the broadcasting of his works.
 He worked for Jim Henson on the last season of The Muppet Show and then again on The Dark Crystal in 1981.
 He attended National Film and Television School and graduated in 1982 with a Master's in Filmmaking.
 After this, he moved on to directing music videos for MTV, one of which was the uncensored version of Frankie Goes To Hollywood's hit "Relax".

-Shortly after his production of music videos, he moved on to direct British TV films such as Prospects and then finally in 1988 directed his first major full-length film, Paperhouse.
+Shortly after directing music videos, he moved on to direct British TV films such as Prospects and then finally in 1988 directed his first major full-length film, Paperhouse.
 Rose got his big break internationally with 1992's Candyman, which has since been seen as a cult classic.
 Subsequently, Rose both wrote and directed Immortal Beloved, about the life and loves of Ludwig van Beethoven, as well as a remake of Leo Tolstoy's Anna Karenina.

 In 2012, Rose directed Two Jacks, a drama based on Leo Tolstoy's short story "Two Hussars," starring Sienna Miller and Danny Huston.
+In the same year, he released Boxing Day, another Tolstoy adaptation with Huston as a lead for a total of four from the pair (following Ivans Xtc and The Kreutzer Sonata).
 In 2014, Rose directed the musical drama The Devil's Violinist.
 This was followed by a contemporary adaptation of Mary Shelley's Frankenstein.
+Rose directed Samurai Marathon (2019) a Japanese-produced historical drama, and the American drama Traveling Light (2021).

+In 2023, Rose was announced as the writer/director of Relax, a musical biopic about Frankie Goes to Hollywood, based upon lead singer Holly Johnson's 1994 autobiography A Bone in My Flute, and starring Callum Scott Howells as Johnson.
+Relax, to be produced by Working Title Films, continues Rose's association with Frankie Goes to Hollywood after directing music videos for the band's songs "Relax" (1983) and "Welcome to the Pleasuredome" (1985).

-He's currently attached to Samurai Marathon, a Japanese-produced historical drama currently in post-production.
-He is a frequent collaborator of actor and filmmaker Danny Huston.
+Rose is a frequent collaborator of actor and filmmaker Danny Huston.
 Rose is also a contributor to the webseries Trailers from Hell.